Acanthophila magnimaculata

 Acanthophila magnimaculata is a moth in the family Gelechiidae.
 It is found in the Russian Far East, where it is known only from the southern part of Primorsky Krai.

 Description

 The wingspan is 11–12 mm.
 The wings are dark grey.
-The forewings are have a light grey costal stroke and four indistinct blackish sports, including two larger ones at the middle and end of cell.
+The forewings have a light grey costal stroke and four indistinct blackish sports, including two larger ones at the middle and end of cell.